faassen/train_reservation_kata/README.md

 assume the real service will behave the same way, but be available on a different URL.

+While you can implement the new service in any language you like, you need Rust to run the existing services, unless you obtain a precompiled binary.
 Start the server by going into the `train_service` directory and running `cargo :

 ```bash
 cargo run
 ```

-It will start on http://localhost:8081.
+It will start on http://localhost:8081.http://localhost:8081king reference.

-Let's go into each endpoint in detail.

-### Booking Reference Endpoint at `/booking_reference`

-You can use this service to get a unique booking reference.
 Make a `POST` request to:

 ```